Your shopping cart is empty!

 Then, you can re-dress your mattress with it feeling fresher.
 For added purification, introduce plants into the bedroom.
 Plants purify the air naturally and will ensure the air your mattress is exposed to is as fresh as can be.

-You’ll need to flip or rotate your mattress every month in order to maintain its shape and keep getting a top-quality sleep.
+You’ll need to flip or rotate your mattress frequently in order to maintain its shape and keep getting a top-quality sleep.
+The amount you need to do this falls upon your own judgement, if you mattress is losing its shape quicker than normal, it means you need to flip/rotate it more often.
 Doing this will ensure you’re sleeping on different areas of the mattress and will minimise mattress indentation due to sleeping in the same place over extended periods of time.
 We strongly recommend to follow these care instructions to avoid issues with your mattress which can result in you voiding your warranty.

 Whether you should flip or rotate your mattress depends on whether it is one-sided or two-sided.